matdombrock/turtlelab/README.md

 # Tips
 - The canvas for drawing on is 256x256 px.
 - Drawing outside of the canvas is generally allowed.
+- `rotate 0` resets the rotation and snaps the turtle sub-position.
 - The audio synthesis parameters are fed by the turtle coordinates as well as the drawing color.
 - Each subsequent command requires re-running the whole program.
 So very long program will slow down as they go.
 - Frame delay is displayed in the window title bar.
 Higher numbers mean your program is running slower.